markalanrichards/our-privacy/phe-oneyou/privacy_and_cookies.md

 ## But this isn't true

-On their site is still evidence of it loading Facebook, it loads third parties cookie before consent is even granted and the consent it demands does not match the statement they've made.
+* On their site is still evidence of it loading Facebook, it loads third parties cookie before consent is even granted and the consent it demands does not match the statement they've made.
+* Data protection law now requires users to opt-in and PHE isn't just demanding users opt-out, but that they change how their browser works, to protect themselves when using the site.

 ## Video of what their site does
 <video width="1280" height="1024" controls>